 Once you get the hang of how to take night photos, you’ll love all of the dreamy photos that you capture.
 Make sure to choose your best images and add them to your online portfolio!
 If you don’t have a portfolio of your work yet, fear not: it’s super-easy to create one using a website builder.

-You’ll want to look for one with beautiful themes, since a great theme will do all of the design heavy lifting for you.
+You’ll want to look for one with beautiful templates, since a great theme will do all of the design heavy lifting for you.
 You might want something with a built-in blog as well, so you can share a bit of your creative process—fans and other photographers will love getting the behind-the-scenes of how you got those night sky images!
 Another great feature to consider is a built-in online store.
 Night photography makes for great art prints; this way, you can sell your favorite shots, right from your site.

 Ready to build a photography portfolio website that captures clients’ attention?
 From image-focused themes to a built-in proofing tool, we’ve got photographers covered.
 Start your free trial with Format today!